learning-zone/azure-basics/README.md

 #### Q. How do you set up a site-to-site VPN in Azure?
 #### Q. What are the types of Azure IP address SKUs?
 #### Q. How do you monitor and troubleshoot networking issues in Azure?
+#### Q. What is Azure Virtual Network (VNet), and how does it support Azure resources?
+#### Q. How does VNet peering work, and when would you use it?
+#### Q. What is Azure Load Balancer, and how does it distribute traffic?
+#### Q. Can you explain the difference between Azure Application Gateway and Azure Load Balancer?
+#### Q. What are Network Security Groups (NSGs), and how do they control network traffic?
+#### Q. What is Azure ExpressRoute, and what benefits does it provide?
+#### Q. How does Azure VPN Gateway support secure connections?
+#### Q. What is Azure Traffic Manager, and how does it manage traffic across global regions?
+#### Q. What is the purpose of an Azure Application Gateway?
+#### Q. Can you explain how Azure DDoS Protection works to mitigate attacks?
+#### Q. What is Azure Bastion, and how does it secure RDP and SSH connections?
+#### Q. How do you implement network segmentation in Azure?
+#### Q. What are Application Security Groups (ASGs), and how do they differ from NSGs?
+#### Q. How does Azure Firewall help in securing network traffic?
+#### Q. What is the role of Private Link and Private Endpoints in Azure Networking?
+#### Q. How would you configure a Site-to-Site VPN in Azure?
+#### Q. What are the differences between Public IP, Private IP, and Reserved IP in Azure?
+#### Q. How do you set up a hybrid network between on-premises and Azure?
+#### Q. What are Azure Network Watcher and its key functionalities?
+#### Q. How does Azure Content Delivery Network (CDN) optimize content delivery?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>